scalastic/scalastic.github.io/_posts/en/2021-07-06-aws-ec2-documentation.markdown

 Instances' names follow a naming convention with pattern like:

-{% highlight Bash %}
+{% highlight Code %}
 <type><hardware-generation>.<instance-size>
 {% endhighlight %}

 For example, the instance type `t4g.medium` represents:
-- Type 't' which is a general pupose instance,
+- Type `t` which is a general purpose instance,
 - Hardware generation `4g` which is based on AWS Graviton 2 ARM processor for this specific type,
 - Instance size `medium` which stands for medium memory and CPU ressources, 2vCPU / 4Gio here.